-Global IT infrastructure services provider Kyndryl late Tuesday reported what it described as a strong second fiscal quarter 2024 despite a 3 percent drop in revenue and a net loss of $142 million.
+Global IT infrastructure services provider Kyndryl late Tuesday reported a strong fiscal second quarter of 2024 despite a 3 percent decline in revenue and a net loss of $142 million.

-Investors agreed, driving up the New York-based company’s stock 1.11 percent by the close of trade and another 12.44 percent in after-hours trading.
+Investors agreed, driving the New York-based company's shares up 1.11 percent by the close and another 12.44 percent in after-hours trading.

-The reason for the optimism came from two places, said Martin Schroeter, chairman and CEO of Kyndryl, ranked No. 8 on the CRN 2023 Solution Provider 500.
+The reason for the optimism came from two places, said Martin Schroeter, chairman and CEO of Kyndryl, which is ranked No. 8 on the CRN 2023 Solution Provider 500.

 The first, Schroeter told CRN, was the fact that Kyndryl has “engineered” a decrease in revenue that resulted from product sales and contracts left over from two years ago this month when Kyndryl was spun out of IBM into a stand-alone company.